An independent guide to Val Thorens

 From the traditional British and Irish watering holes, to the distinctly European venues, find the best bars and pubs in Val Thorens.

-The marmottes begin to emerge from hibernation in the middle of April, and by the start of May, they spend more time out of the burrows, and start to forage for grass and vegetation.
+The marmottes began to emerge from hibernation in the middle of April, and by the start of May, they were spending more time out of their burrows, and starting to forage for grass and vegetation.

-We have a full list of Val Thorens events for the winter season, and a weekly update of the current week's events during the winter.
+There are sporting events, like the World Cup Skicross, special events including the fireworks at New Year, and weekly events such as the classical and jazz concerts at the church.
+We have a full list of events in Val Thorens during the winter season, and a weekly update of the current week's events during the winter.

 This video shows Val Thorens's Funslope, opened in January 2016: